microsoft/computervision-recipes/README.md

 ## Scenarios

 The following is a summary of commonly used Computer Vision scenarios that are covered in this repository.
-For each of these scenarios, we give you the tools to effectively build your own model.
+For each of the main scenarios ("base"), we provide the tools to effectively build your own model.
 This includes simple tasks such as fine-tuning your own model on your own data, to more complex tasks such as hard-negative mining and even model deployment.
-See all supported scenarios [here](scenarios).

 | Scenario | Support     | Description |
 | -------- | ----------- | ----------- |